tmasha/personal-website-732001513/README.md

-# CSCE_331_Masha
+# Personal Website
-CSCE 331: Intro to Software Engineering
+Personal website for CSCE 331: Intro to Software Engineering